 Check back here for regular updates.
-Last update 26 March 3:30pm PST
+Last update 5 March 10:30 am PT

 Following the UNWTO’s lead, ATTA encourages its community to respond to COVID-19, the virus caused by novel coronavirus, in a measured and consistent way, proportionate to the public health threat and based on local risk assessment, involving every part of the tourism value chain – public bodies, private companies and tourists.
 International collaboration and cooperation is needed to ensure the tourism industry, which is so important to the global economy, can rebound and rebuild.
 Below, we are gathering resources on strategies for adventure travel businesses and destinations to cope with the current situation.
 Submit your strategies and your questions in the comment section below.